ryu-ryuk/MIUI-System-Optimisation/README.md

 # MIUI-System-Optimisation
-I'm taking you through the steps on how to turn off MIUI/HyperOS System Optimisation OFF
+Taking you through the steps on how to turn off MIUI/HyperOS System Optimisation OFF

 # Pros & Cons:
  (soon)